orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 * [1] This is the oiledmachine-overlay's defaults for testing.
 Compatible with U24.
 * [2] The latest stable for the G23 distro.
 Compatible with U26, F44, F45.
+* [3] CUDA GPU acceleration is only available with GCC built packages on this overlay for this GCC & Clang compiler combo.
 * [4] Same as HIP-Clang
 * [5] The GCC USE flags add the minor version because GCC 9 has multiple GLIBCXX_ versions, but the GCC USE flags may later be simplified on major